 Lenin's shadow lurked under the bed, while the two cats

-licked each other, and Joanne, Penelope-like, untangled Ann's knotted
+licked each other, and Jeanne, Penelope-like, untangled Ann's knotted

 The days were rainy.
 Starved for exercise, we wandered

 anyway away from the barracks out onto the land, among the gray rocks